Areography: Early nomenclature

 Although better remembered for mapping the Moon starting in 1830, Johann Heinrich Mädler and Wilhelm Beer were the first "areographers".
 They started off by establishing once and for all that most of the surface features were permanent, and pinned down Mars's rotation period.
 In 1840, Mädler combined ten years of observations and drew the first map of Mars ever made.
 Rather than giving names to the various markings they mapped, Beer and Mädler simply designated them with letters; Meridian Bay (Sinus Meridiani) was thus feature "a".

 Over the next twenty years or so, as instruments improved and the number of observers also increased, various Martian features acquired a hodge-podge of names.
 To give a couple of examples, Solis Lacus was known as the "Oculus" (the Eye), and Syrtis Major was usually known as the "Hourglass Sea" or the "Scorpion".
 In 1858, it was also dubbed the "Atlantic Canale" by the Jesuit astronomer Angelo Secchi.
-Secchi commented that it "seems to play the role of the Atlantic which, on Earth, separates the Old Continent from the New" —this was the first time the fateful canale, which in Italian can mean either "channel" or "canal", had been applied to Mars.
+Secchi commented that it "seems to play the role of the Atlantic which, on Earth, separates the Old Continent from the New;" this was the first time the fateful canale, which in Italian can mean either "channel" or "canal", had been applied to Mars.

-In 1867, Richard Anthony Proctor drew up a map of Mars-based, somewhat crudely, on the Rev. William Rutter Dawes' earlier drawings of 1865, then the best ones available.
+In 1867, Richard Anthony Proctor drew up a map of Mars.
+It was based, somewhat crudely, on the Rev. William Rutter Dawes's earlier drawings of 1865, then the best ones available.
 Proctor explained his system of nomenclature by saying, "I have applied to the different features the names of those observers who have studied the physical peculiarities presented by Mars."
 Here are some of his names, paired with those later used by Schiaparelli in his Martian map created between 1877 and 1886.
 Schiaparelli's names were generally adopted and are the names actually used today:

 Proctor's nomenclature has often been criticized, mainly because so many of his names honored English astronomers, but also because he used many names more than once.
 In particular, Dawes appeared no fewer than six times (Dawes Ocean, Dawes Continent, Dawes Sea, Dawes Strait, Dawes Isle, and Dawes Forked Bay).
 Even so, Proctor's names are not without charm, and for all their shortcomings they were a foundation on which later astronomers would improve.